 - Newcrest Mining (diversified metals)

-According to IMPORTERS.com listings for Australian suppliers, the following are examples of companies that ship products from Australia to its import partners around the globe.
+According to IMPORTERS.com listings for Australian suppliers, the following are examples of companies that ship products from Australia to its trading partners around the globe.
 Shown within parenthesis are products that the Australian business provides.

 - Bullys Beef Pty Ltd (beef)